,

 For instance, Nike and H&M are currently boycotting Chinese cotton because there have been reports of widespread human-rights abuses of the Muslim ethnic minority Uighurs by the Chinese government in labor camps in Xinjiang which produces about 20% of the world’s cotton.

-This is a valid reason to boycott.
-This is an act of courage: Nike and H&M take it on to something stronger than themselves … the Chinese Government.
+To some extend, one may argue that this is a valid reason to boycott.
+Some may argue that this is an act of courage: Nike and H&M take it on to something stronger than themselves … the Chinese Government.

-Many companies are destroying the planet, the ecosystem and the environment, and the only thing European Bioplastics came up with, is to boycott a journalist?
+Many companies are destroying the planet, the ecosystem and the environment, and the only thing European Bioplastics came up with, is to boycott, blacklist or whatever you want to call it, an EU citizen?

 It’s the weak that attack the weaker.
 Real gentlemen and real ladies wouldn’t do this.